 Form 700 must be filed on or before the 15th day of the third month following the close of the taxable year.
 If the due date falls on a weekend or holiday, the return is due on the next day that is not a weekend or holiday.
-Mail the form to: Georgia Department of Revenue, P.O.
+Paper returns should be mailed to the Georgia Department of Revenue, Processing Center, P.O.
 Box 740315, Atlanta, Georgia 30374-0315.

-WHEN ELECTRONIC FILING IS REQUIRED
+ELECTRONIC FILING REQUIREMENTS

 Taxpayers that remit payments by electronic funds transfer, whether on a mandatory or voluntary basis, must file all associated returns electronically.
 Also, a nonindividual income tax return must be electronically filed when the federal counterpart of such return is required to be filed electronically pursuant to the Internal Revenue Code of 1986 or Internal Revenue Service regulations.
-Finally, a return is required to be electronically filed if the return generates, allocates, claims, utilizes, or includes in any manner a series 100 credit (see page 6, etc.).
+Finally, a return is required to be electronically filed if the return generates, allocates, claims, utilizes, or includes in any manner a series 100 tax credit (see page 8, etc.).